the-advoid/ad-void/README.md

 <br>

-Choose the *fallback CDN* `jsDelivr` if you prefer CDN caching and global reliability — updates may lag up to 12h, but delivery is stable and fast across regions.
+Choose the *fallback CDN* `jsDelivr` if you prefer CDN caching and global reliability - updates may be delayed up to 12h, but delivery is stable and fast across regions.
 Subscribe either by clicking the `Subscribe` button below or copying the URL below and pasting it into your ad-blocker.

 <a href="https://subscribe.adblockplus.org/?location=https://cdn.jsdelivr.net/gh/the-advoid/ad-void@main/AdVoid.Full.txt&title=AdVoid.Full"><img alt="Subscribe button - add AdVoid.Full filter list by Igor Dimitrijević (@igorskyflyer) for complete ad-blocking" src="https://raw.githubusercontent.com/the-advoid/ad-void/main/assets/subscribe-jsdelivr.svg" width="120" height="45"></a>